mattparko/liberty-workshop/02_exercise1.md

 oc get openlibertyapplications
 oc get openlibertyapplication demo-app -o yaml
 ```

+_Note:_ There are "short names" for many of OpenShift's resources and an Open Liberty application is no exception.
+You can also use `oc get olapp` and `oc get olapps`.
+Also worthy of note is that plurals make no difference - they just help to support a more human-friendly approach.

 Take a look at the OpenShift resources deployed via the operator:
 ```bash